microsoft/vscode-docs/blogs/2016/03/11/ExtensionsRoundup.md

 ## yo by Sam Verschueren

 This extension lets you use the Yeoman scaffolding tool from within VS Code in the Command Palette.
-Your installed Yeoman generators are displayed in a drop down and you answer the Yeoman terminal prompts right from within VS Code.
+Your installed Yeoman generators are displayed in a dropdown and you answer the Yeoman terminal prompts right from within VS Code.
 [See more details at the Marketplace](https://marketplace.visualstudio.com/items?itemName=samverschueren.yo).

 ![Yo Demo](yo_demo.gif)